-In 2021, Wild Card launched a campaign to pressure three of the biggest landowners in the UK to take action.
+In 2021, Wild Card launched a campaign to encourage three of the biggest landowners in the UK to take action.
 They are the Royal Estates (including the Crown, Duchy of Lancaster and Duchy of Cornwall Estates), the Church Commissioners, and the Oxbridge Colleges.

 We are currently self-funded and run entirely by volunteers.
 Our launch group includes: gardeners, teachers, ecologists, authors, environmental campaigners and artists.

 Our campaign tactics will be joyous and creative.
 Think mediaeval parades, children’s choirs, guerilla rewilding… Everyone is welcome to join our cause.

 The state of Britain’s nature is abysmal.
 Despite myths of a ‘green and pleasant land’, our landscape is a source of national shame.

 Whilst once these islands were covered in wild habitat such as temperate rainforests, (for real!) now only sheep-grazed deserts remain.
 Where once there roamed lions, bears, wolves, lynx, beavers, bison and white storks, today we’re lucky to meet a roadkill hedgehog.

 By weight, 60% of the world’s animals are livestock, 36% are humans and only 4% are wild.
 Experts estimate the situation is even more dire in the UK.

 Today, as pollinators vanish and extreme weather worsens, our country’s very stability and security is on the line.
 Sadly, most of us are not in a position to rectify this easily.
 Over 50% of England is owned by 1% of its population.
 In Scotland, under 500 landowners own more than half the nation.
 If we want to save our lands, we must take our urgent plea to these landowners.